nx.js

 • A build script which utilizes esbuild to bundle the application into a single file

-• A nro script to package your application into a standalone .nro file (which can be invoked from the Switch Homebrew menu)
+• A nro script to package your application into a standalone .nro file (which can be launched from the Switch Homebrew menu)

 • A nsp script to package your application into a standalone .nsp file (which can be installed to and launched from the homescreen)